Posts tagged with southern+food+film

 The season of fresh corn, watermelons and tomatoes also signals family reunions and community festivals across the South.
 From the mountains of Southwest Virginia to the plains of East Texas, tables are loaded with foods sure to soothe the heart of the homesick Southerner.
 Much of the summer and fall, we will be capturing these celebrations and reunions, for our latest documentary, At the Common Table

 At Red Dirt Productions, we love to travel, and we love to eat.
-The restaurants on this map satisfy not only bodily hunger but also the pangs of a southern soul longing for the flavors of family and place.
+The restaurants on this map satisfy not only bodily hunger but also the pangs of longing for flavors of family and place.